 - Transaction & Governance Litigation

-Analysis Group is mostly known for its economic consulting and work with law firms, having worked regularly with the 25 biggest law firms in the US.
-However, it also offers financial, and business strategy consulting as services to corporations and government agencies.
+Analysis Group is mostly known for its economic consulting and work with law firms and governments.
+However, it also offers economic, financial, and strategy consulting services to corporations and government agencies.

 - Beijing, China